Hamburger

 Verbal contracts are legally possible.

-There are, however, specific requirements for written employment contracts with regard to specific clauses (eg, trial period, non-compete and notice) and specific contracts (eg, fixed-term, part-time and working-from-home arrangements).
+There are, however, specific requirements for written employment contracts with regard to specific clauses (notably a non-compete clause) and specific contracts (eg, fixed-term, part-time and working-from-home arrangements).

 Probationary periods